 At , our attorneys have considerable experience representing armed services members and their spouses in divorce proceedings.
 Our firm also tried the case that set the precedent in Illinois for military survivor benefits.

 Contact Us Today For A Free, Half-Hour Initial Consultation

 Contact us online or call the firm to speak with one of our knowledgeable divorce attorneys.
-Our main office is in Wheeling (847-459-4448), and we also have an office in Buffalo Grove and in Libertyville (847-281-0200).
-We serve clients throughout greater Chicago and throughout the suburban Chicago area of Lake, Cook, McHenry and DuPage counties.
+Contact our main office in Wheeling at 847-979-9966 or our offices in Buffalo Grove and Libertyville at 847-281-0200.